-Waterfalls / daisy chains are better than not optimising ad demand, but there are limitations with the approach.
-Key amongst these are:
+Waterfalls/daisy chains are better than not optimizing ad demand, but there are limitations with the approach.
+Key among these are:

 Problem 1 : Passbacks lose impressions

-Ad servers and ad networks are not perfect and there are any number of reasons why a passback might not result in an impression.
-Either the parent of child tag might be slow to play their part, there could be a network delay and if an ad server is in use that could potentially slow things down further.
-Extra latency at any stage can lose potential impressions and the truth is that this is exactly what happens at every step.
-The more partners there are in the daisychain, the more impressions you will lose.
+Ad servers and ad networks are not perfect – either the parent or child tag might be slow to play their part, there could be a network delay, or the ad server being in use could potentially slow things down further.
+Extra latency at any stage can lose potential impressions.
+And the truth is, that happens at every step — the more partners there are in the daisy chain, the more impressions you will lose.

-Adding another partner into the example and show the effect of the passback process shows where these impressions get dropped.
-How big those losses are will depend on the partners involved.
+Adding another partner into the example shows the effect of the passback process and where these impressions drop.
+How big those losses are, will depend on the partners involved.

 Problem 2 : Publishers don’t always know the CPM until after the ad is served

-Possibly the biggest issue with waterfalls is that publishers will often want to traffic ads where the CPM is not fixed.
-When working with networks the CPMs are usually set dynamically.
-The solution to dealing with this issue in waterfalls is to use historic averages.
-We discuss this approach and how to minimise inaccuracies in “Three bad ways to set CPM rates in DFP (and one good one)“.
-Whilst you can improve your methods of estimating, historic averages are by definition always out of date.
+The biggest issue with ad waterfalls is publishers often want to traffic ads where the CPM is not fixed.
+When working with networks, the CPMs are usually set dynamically.
+The solution to dealing with this issue in waterfalls is to use historic averages – see how to minimize inaccuracies in “Three bad ways to set CPM rates in DFP (and one good one).”

 Actual CPMs vary wildly from one impression to the next.
-Trafficking based on historic averages almost guarantees that there are instances where a high bid could have been made by a partner who was too far down the chain to get a chance to make that bid.
-(This is the exact situation that Header Bidding was developed to address).
+Trafficking based on historic averages almost guarantees instances where a high bid could’ve been made by a partner who was too far down the chain to get a chance to have open bidding.
+Cue header bidding.

 Problem 3 : Waterfalls are time consuming to maintain

-Each step in the waterfall needs to be monitored and revalued.
-If rates change or impression discrepancy fluctuates the value of that partner will change and the trafficking should reflect that.
-If those changes result in a partner no longer justifying their position in the chain (or deserving a better one) then it can be far from simple to reconfigure the entire chain.
+Each step in the waterfall needs to be monitored and revalued in the ad exchange.
+If CPM rates change or impression discrepancy fluctuates, the value of that partner will change and the trafficking should reflect that.
+If those changes result in a partner no longer justifying their position in the chain (or deserving a better one), then it can be far from simple to reconfigure.

 More efficient approaches

-The long reign of ad waterfalls as the king of yield optimisation methods has definitely now passed.
-Header bidding and server to server bidding solutions like Exchange Bidding now offer greater efficiency.
-Waterfalls are not yet dead though.
-Whilst there are fixed CPM campaigns to be trafficked waterfalls will continue to be a viable option in the right situation.
+The long reign of ad waterfalls as the king of yield optimization methods has definitely now passed.
+Header Bidding and server to server bidding solutions like Exchange Bidding now offer greater efficiency.
+But, while there are fixed CPM campaigns to be trafficked, ad waterfalls will continue to be a viable option in the right situation.